 What's happening in children's audiology services?

-In May 2018 we surveyed children's audiology services and found a number of areas that need improvement:
+However, there are still a number of areas that need improvement:

 Read the report...

 You can read the full report from 2019 below:

 Due to the coronavirus outbreak, the next report will be published in 2021.

 In 2018 we asked children’s audiology services about lots of different areas of their work.
 You can read the full report below:

 In 2014 we gathered evidence from parents of deaf children about the quality of audiology services.